LazZiya/ExpressLocalization/README.md

     .ExConfigureApplicationCookie(string loginPath, string logoutPath, string accessDeniedPath, string defCulture);
 ````

-Notic: if you are creating your own resource files, the relevant key names must be defined as in [ExpressLocalizationResource](https://github.com/LazZiya/ExpressLocalizationSample/blob/master/ExpressLocalizationSampleProject/LocalizationResources/ExpressLocalizationResource.tr.resx) file.

 ### _Notice_
+- if you are creating your own resource files, the relevant key names must be defined as in [ExpressLocalizationResource](https://github.com/LazZiya/ExpressLocalizationSample/blob/master/ExpressLocalizationSampleProject/LocalizationResources/ExpressLocalizationResource.tr.resx) file.
-_All localization resources can be combined in one single resource or separate resources._
+- All localization resources can be combined in one single resource or separate resources.

 [🔝](#quick-navigation)